 Meridian School was founded in 1989 as an independent, liberal arts school.
 Now, 22 years later, the school continues in the tradition of the liberal arts, classical education with a vision of personalized learning and global perspective.
 Meridian School is dedicated to providing students with a learning environment that is engaging, relevant, flexible, challenging, and significant in promoting globally responsible, productive citizens.
 A liberal arts education, rich in best practices, technology, methodology and measurement, focused on developing the multiple intelligences of its students, is the foundation for the curricular framework.
 The Meridian Curriculum uses the National Common Core Standards as scaffolding from which teachers extend and enrich core subjects, concepts, and learning experiences to deepen student understanding and higher level thinking skills.

-- There are essential elements that contribute to the education of a child: namely, attitude and ability of the student; support of home and community; and a nurturing, yet challenging educational environment.
+There are essential elements that contribute to the education of a student: namely, attitude and ability of the student; support of home and community; and a nurturing, yet challenging educational environment.

 A proper education should prepare students to be contributing citizens in our world community in which individuals are constantly engaged in collaboration, problem-solving, and experiential learning.
-Educated and prepared students demonstrate a commitment to being positive, involved global citizens who recognize their responsibilities, as well as their opportunities, as a part of the broader community.
+Educated and prepared students demonstrate a commitment to being positive and involved global citizens who recognize their responsibilities as well as their opportunities, as a part of the broader community.